 Clare is also ranked in Band 1 for Employment Law (Senior Executive), and is noted for advising clients “on a range of disputes faced by senior executives such as complex restrictive covenant, unfair dismissals and whistle-blowing cases.
 She is well known in the market and is renowned for fighting her client’s corner.”

-Clare is also listed Spear’s 500 2019 as “Outstanding in field” among its “Top Recommended Employment Lawyers”.
+Clare is also listed in Spear’s 500 2019 as “Outstanding in field” among its “Top Recommended Employment Lawyers”.

 Chambers & Partners 2017

 Partnership law (Star Individual):

 Clare Murray is characterised by one source as a “fantastic litigator and problem-solver, still very much at the pinnacle,” while another reports that she “uses her insights to divine how matters will turn out and advises accordingly.”
 She is “universally respected as a star performer in the contentious sphere,” and is valued for her “keen understanding of what will motivate the other side to make a deal happen.”